LMS Selection Checklist for Dubai Businesses: 10 Key Questions

 What's the difference between an LMS and an LXP, and which does my company need?

-An LMS (Learning Management System) focuses on administration — assigning courses, tracking completion, managing compliance.
-An LXP (Learning Experience Platform) focuses on the learner — personalized paths, content discovery, social learning.
+An LMS (Learning Management System) focuses on managing and delivering training—assigning courses, tracking completion, and ensuring structure.
+An LXP (Learning Experience Platform) focuses on personalized learning, helping employees discover and engage with content based on their interests and roles.

 How long does it typically take to implement an LMS?